vdomos/domogik-plugin-flowmeter/README.md

 ## Purpose

-This is a package for Domogik : http://www.domogik.org

-Domogik is an open source home automation solution.
+This is a package for Domogik : http://www.domogik.org Domogik is an open source home automation solution.

+This plugin allows to manage the consumption or flow rates by calculating the hourly, daily, monthly and annual flow for some counters like water or electic meter, rain gauge.

+It will be possible to visualize the results in histogram format in "Advanced" page of Admin.

 ## Documentation